openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

                            min_value: 0.0
    ```

-### ote eval - run evaluation of trained model on particular dataset
+### ote eval - run evaluation of a trained model on particular dataset
    Let's have a look at `ote eval` help.
 These parameters are the same for all model templates.
    ```
    ote eval ./external/mmdetection/configs/ote/custom-object-detection/gen3_mobilenetV2_ATSS/template.yaml --help